 Make Justice Normal: what’s in a name?

-The name of our collective, Make Justice Normal, is a litmus test.
+The name of our collective, Make Justice Normal, is a litmus test, not a slogan.
 If that is also your goal or purpose, let’s go!

-Although we have now embraced our name and developed a meaningful framework to practice it, we initially wondered: was the name too big?
-Could we really set a bar so high?
+We wanted justice to be the baseline.
+But who were WE to try to do the impossible?
+Even if we wanted it to be true, was the name too big for us?
+Should we really set a bar so high?
 Were we setting ourselves up for failure in a world in which injustice is normal?
-Could we embrace the emergence of it all?

 “Look closely at the present you are constructing: it should look like the future you are dreaming.” — Alice Walker

-We are working towards a world that is more just, where power and capital shifts more equitably into new hands, causing less harm and more good for more people and the planet, where people have more codified rights and more access to democratic participation.
+Today, we’ve developed a meaningful framework to practice justice — alongside loving care and solidarity — and we are practicing it.
+We are working towards a world that is more just, where power and capital shifts more equitably into new hands, where people have more codified rights and more access to democratic participation.
 We are not original or unique, and that gives us gratitude, humility, and hope.
 In the words of the late, great Dr. Martin Luther King, “change does not roll in on the wheels of inevitability, but comes through continuous struggle.”

 Our contribution to the struggle is to add our energy to the relentless striving towards the goal of normalizing justice that preceded us and will continue long after we are gone.
 Is there a more worthwhile cause?